pluralsight/guides/in-review/node-js/exposing-your-local-node-js-app-to-the-world/article.md

 - For debugging purposes, it's better to keep everything local.
 - When you're testing mobile apps and you want to expose your local server as the back-end.
 - When you want to make a quick demo of your app to a client/user in another part of the world.
-- When you want to publicly expose something like an email server or a file repository from your private network.
+- When you want to publicly expose something, like an email server or a file repository from your private network.

 Having said that, we'll take a quick look at each option using a Hello World Express app.